Pastor Ighodalo delivers ICM public lecture Sept 9 – The Sun Nigeria

-Eminent chartered accountant and founder of the Trinity House, Pastor Ituah Ighodalo, will be the keynote speaker at the 2021 annual public lecture of the Institute of Change Management (ICM) billed for Thursday, Sept.
+Astute entrepreneur, thinker, chartered accountant and founder of the of Trinity House, Pastor Ituah Ighodalo, will be the keynote speaker at the 2021 annual public lecture of the Institute of Change Management (ICM) billed for Thursday, Sept.
 9 at the Golden Gate Restaurant, Alfred Rewane Rd (old Kingsway Rd) at 10 am.

 The theme is “Change begins from the mind: Breaking barriers to development trough innovation and change mindset.”

-According to a statement by Nat Osewele, the lecture series is part of the Institute’s social responsibility initiatives to the change management community and Nigeria as a whole.
+A statement by the organizers said the lecture series is part of the Institute’s social responsibility initiatives to the change management community and Nigeria as a whole.

 Attendance at the program which is expected to attract professional members of ICM, the business community, the academia and other interested participants is free.